newrelic/newrelic-quickstarts/CONTRIBUTING.md

 ### Style tips

 - Maintain a strong active voice.
 Lead sentences with verbs.
-  - Avoid “Allows you to monitor your uptime”
+  - Avoid "Allows you to monitor your uptime"
 - Avoid being too formal.
 Avoid words like `thus` and `lastly`, and feel free to use `we` and `our`.
 - In general, we should only lightly touch on what a given technology does.
-The user is already using Node, so we don’t need to sell them on it exactly.
+The user is already using Node, so we don't need to sell them on it exactly.
 What we need to focus on is the challenges of monitoring that technology and then sell on that.

 Check out our [doc team's voice and tone guidelines](https://docs.newrelic.com/docs/style-guide/writing-guidelines/voice-strategies-docs-sound-new-relic/).